syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 //Adds new text to the paragraph firstText = paragraph.AppendText("שלום עולם");
 firstText.CharacterFormat.Bidi = true;
-//Sets the locale identifier(language) of the formatted characters. firstText.CharacterFormat.LocaleIdBidi = (short)LocaleIDs.he_IL;
+//Sets language identifier for right to left characters. firstText.CharacterFormat.LocaleIdBidi = (short)LocaleIDs.he_IL;
 //Saves and closes the Word document instance MemoryStream stream = new MemoryStream();